 As a litigation partner at Latham from 2003-2005 and prior to 2001, Ms. Fisher represented both individual and corporate clients in grand jury, agency and congressional inquiries involving allegations of securities and bank fraud, healthcare fraud, the FCPA, criminal antitrust matters, OFAC sanctions and procurement fraud.
 She has also represented clients in a number of complex civil and regulatory litigations.
 Ms. Fisher previously held other positions in government, including Deputy Special Counsel to a US Senate Special Committee.

 Ms. Fisher has published articles and spoken on criminal law topics such as the criminalization of corporate conduct, the FCPA, healthcare and procurement fraud, the False Claims Act, the US criminal enforcement environment, public corruption and the honest services statute, financial crime in the financial services industry, securities fraud, identity theft, cybercrime and national security.

-Ms. Fisher's experience includes representation of:
+Ms. Fisher's recent experience includes representation of:

 - Global pharmaceutical companies in SEC and DOJ FCPA investigations resulting in settlement resolutions and declinations of prosecutions